ministryofjustice/moj-frontend/docs/ethics/assessment.md

   key: Preparing for a service assessment
   parent: Ethics
   order: 40
-  excerpt: 'As part of your service assessment, you’ll be expected to show how you’ve considered ethics.
-Learn what to do before and during the assessment.'
+  excerpt: "As part of your service assessment, you’ll be expected to show how you’ve considered ethics.
+Learn what to do before and during the assessment."
 ---

 As part of your service assessment, you’ll be expected to show how you’ve considered the ethics of your service.